 There's thick cushioned top with a vinyl cover.
-That makes it easy to wipe down, but does mean it's going to make you sweat in hot weather (Australia is a hot country).
+That makes it easy to keep clean, but does mean it's going to make you sweat in hot weather (Australia is a hot country).
 And it makes amusing whooshing noises as you sit down and get up.
-Some vent holes under the seat might have been a good idea.
+Some large vent holes under the seat might have been a good idea.

 It also has various creaks and rattles from the legs, so not the best choice for use in a recording studio.
 I found it making loud annoying noises at the worst moments while making recordings.

 The height adjustment range goes from too-low to too-high, and seems to have enough steps in-between, so should suit most needs.
-Though I added a couple of extra positioning holes to go even lower to suit an awkward keyboard playing situation I had to contend with for a while.
+We use one of these benches with a piano on ridiculously large wheels, necessitating a tall bench to be able to play properly.
+And I added a couple of extra positioning holes, on mine, to go even lower to suit an awkward keyboard playing situation I had to contend with for a while.

 It's a bit of a rat-trap to carry while folded, there's nothing to stop the legs flapping about, and it bites you if you're not careful.